Topological recursion on transalgebraic spectral curves and Atlantes Hurwitz numbers: Conclusion and open questions

-\begin{itemize} \item We have an explicit conjecture for the contribution of the essential singularities to topological recursion on transalgebraic spectral curves, \cref{con:simple}, with substantial evidence.
-However, we have not been able to prove this yet. \item We defined topological recursion on transalgebraic spectral curves as a specific limit of topological recursion on meromorphic spectral curves.
-However, it would be more satisfactory to have a direct definition without resorting to limits.
-A partial answer in this direction is given by \cref{l:formula}, but even this does not mimic the definition of the original Eynard--Bouchard formalism.
-It would be very satisfying to prove the correlators satisfy an analogous formula with a sum over each local deck transformation group and a contour integral around each essential singularity.
-This approach faces signifiant challenges, as the sum over each deck transformation group must be defined in terms of a principal value, and the resulting integrand of the contour integral may have a non-isolated singularity at each infinite ramification point. \item For a given transalgebraic spectral curve, the quantum curve that we construct a priori seems to depend on the particular sequence of meromorphic spectral curves considered.
+\begin{itemize} \item For a given transalgebraic spectral curve, the quantum curve that we construct a priori seems to depend on the particular sequence of meromorphic spectral curves considered.
 In the particular case of Atlantes Hurwitz numbers, we showed that all of the quantum curves constructed this way are equivalent, but we do not know if this property holds in general. \item For topological recursion on meromorphic spectral curves, the expansion of the correlators $\omega_{g,n}$ at the ramification points has a nice interpretation in terms of intersection theory of the moduli spaces of curves \cite{Eyn11,DOSS14}.
-Is there a similar interpretation for the expansion of the correlators associated to a transalgebraic spectral curve at the exponential singularities? \item Following up on the previous point, in cases where the correlators $\omega_{g,n}$ constructed from topological recursion on a meromorphic spectral curve have an interpretation in Hurwitz theory, the relation between the expansion of the correlators at punctures of the curve and at ramification points give rise to `ELSV-type formulae' for Hurwitz numbers.
+Is there a similar interpretation for the expansion of the correlators associated to a transalgebraic spectral curve at the exponential singularities? \item Following up on the previous point, in cases where the correlators $\omega_{g,n}$ constructed from topological recursion on a meromorphic spectral curve have an interpretation in Hurwitz theory, the relation between the expansion of the correlators at punctures of the curve and at ramification points gives rise to `ELSV-type formulae' for Hurwitz numbers.
 Do similar formulae hold for Atlantes Hurwitz numbers, using topological recursion on transalgebraic spectral curves? \item The quantum curve for Atlantes Hurwitz numbers looks simpler than the one for $r$-completed cycles Hurwitz numbers, which has nearly the same spectral curve, but excludes the essential singularity.
-On the other hand, $r$-completed cycles have natural relations to cohomological field theory, via Chiodo classes~\cite{Chio08,SSZ15,DKPS19}, and to Gromov--Witten theory of curves~\cite{OP06a,OP06}, where the `completion' of the cycles seems related to the boundary of $ \overline{\mc{M}}_{g,n}$.
-It would be interesting to see if Atlantes Hurwitz numbers admit a similar interpretation. \item Using the Airy structure approach pioneered by Kontsevich and Soibelman \cite{KS17,ABCO17}, topological recursion on meromorphic spectral curves can be reformulated in terms of representation theory of $\mathcal{W}$-algebras \cite{BBCCN18}.
+On the other hand, $r$-completed cycles have natural relations to cohomological field theory, via Chiodo classes~\cite{Chio08,SSZ15,DKPS23}, and to Gromov--Witten theory of curves~\cite{OP06a,OP06}, where the `completion' of the cycles seems related to the boundary of $ \overline{\mc{M}}_{g,n}$.
+It would be interesting to see if Atlantes Hurwitz numbers admit a similar interpretation. \item Using the Airy structure approach pioneered by Kontsevich and Soibelman \cite{KS17,ABCO24}, topological recursion on meromorphic spectral curves can be reformulated in terms of representation theory of $\mathcal{W}$-algebras \cite{BBCCN18}.
 It would be interesting to investigate whether topological recursion on transalgebraic spectral curves has a similar reformulation in terms of $\mathcal{W}$-algebras. \end{itemize}